Query Expansion in the Age of Pre-trained and Large Language Models: A Comprehensive Survey: Application Domains and Use Cases

 \subsection{Lessons Learned Across Applications}

-(i) Traditional QE remains valuable for efficiency, transparency, and as a robust baseline (especially when latency budgets are tight or supervision is scarce). (ii) PLM/LLM-based QE offers consistent gains in contextual disambiguation, cross-domain/ cross-lingual adaptation, and recall--precision balance; interactive/inspectable workflows mitigate reliability concerns in high-stakes domains. (iii) Cost, controllability, and factuality remain the main deployment barriers.
-Selective invocation, fusion-based drift control, ontology/KB integration, and small/distilled models are practical levers. (iv) These observations align with our comparative analysis (Section~\ref{sec:comparison}) and motivate the challenges and research avenues discussed next (e.g., hallucination mitigation, feedback-grounded QE, efficiency--effectiveness trade-offs).
+Across domains, three recurring themes emerge.
+First, traditional QE remains valuable for efficiency and transparency, particularly when latency budgets are tight or supervision is scarce.
+Second, PLM/LLM-based QE often brings consistent gains in contextual disambiguation, cross-domain or cross-lingual adaptation, and recall--precision balance, especially when evidence signals are available to help control drift.
+Third, cost, controllability, and validity remain key deployment barriers; in practice, systems frequently rely on selective invocation, conservative fusion, ontology/KB integration, and lightweight validation to keep expansions aligned with domain constraints.